 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This simple vegan and dairy-free pasta primavera recipe can be prepared as a healthy main dish.
-Made from a simple creamy homemade white sauce and plenty of garlic and basil for flavor, this is a filling dish perfect for a quick and easy vegetarian dinner.
-Give it a try and see if you don't just decide to add it to your usual go-to repertoire of dishes you make over and over again.
+This simple vegan and dairy-free pasta primavera recipe can be a healthy main dish, though it works just as well as a side.
+Made from a simple creamy homemade white sauce and plenty of garlic and basil for flavor, the filling dish is perfect for a quick and easy vegetarian dinner.
+It's one of those recipes that can easily be added to your repertoire so you can make it over and over again.

 - 1 pound angel hair pasta